 Law enforcement and protection of persons and property is provided by the Police Department's 101 sworn officers supported by 19 professional employees.
 The Police Department operates a twenty-four-hour patrol.
 The City's Emergency Management Agency (EMA) at 5 Cumberland Hill Road serves as the center for preparation and response to a disaster or crises situation.
 Through grants its' computer and communication capabilities have been enhanced.
-Timothy P. Walsh currently serves as the Emergency Management Director, appointed by the City Mayor.
+The Emergency Management Director is appointed by the City Mayor.